WhirlingBits/wb-docs/wb-idf-core/wb_idf_i2c_word.md

 This function reads the current word, modifies the specified bit, and writes it back to the device.

-Handle to the I2C master device

-Memory address to write to

-Bit position to write (0-15, where 0 is LSB)

-Bit value to write (0 or 1)

-ESP_OK if successful, otherwise an error code

 ---

 ### wb_i2c_master_bus_write_word_bits